KaranPatelBM/Music-Discovery-Web-page/README.md

 ## Overview

-This project is a **Music Discovery Webpage** built using **React.js**.
+This project is a **Music Discovery Webpage(Karna)** built using **React.js**.
 The main goal of this application is to provide users with the ability to explore trending music, discover new songs, albums, and artists.
 The data is sourced from the **Last.fm API**, which provides information about the most popular tracks across the world.

 ## Key Features